TobiWeller/Ridle/README.md

 ## Training
 To use Ridle, you must provide your graph data as a pkl file in the format S-P-O) in the folder dataset.
 Examples are given in the folder dataset.
-You can learn the representations on DBLP using Ridle, you can use the following command, specifying the dataset with the argument --dataset.
+You can learn the representations on umls using Ridle, you can use the following command, specifying the dataset with the argument --dataset.
 This file loads the umls knowledge graph graph and learns a representation using Ridle, exploiting a target distribution over the usage of relations.
 The representations are saved in a csv in the same folder as the dataset.
 ```
 python learn_representation.py --dataset umls
 ```